How Long After Tooth Extraction Can I Use Mouthwash

 What’s more, this can also cause a dry socket and may also delay the healing process of your tooth extraction site.

-What type of mouthwash can you use after tooth extraction?
+What kind of mouthwash can you use after tooth extraction?

 Now the question is, after the 24 hours of your tooth extraction, what mouthwash should you use?